rovaughn/platform-docs/platform/manual/graphql-tutorial/graphql-apis.rst

 Note the ``returning`` key.
 We would like to get back the ``id`` assigned for each inserted row.

-Querying Data
+Querying data
 -------------

-The query language lets you make simple to complex queries.
+The query language lets you make simple, as well as complex queries.

 Let's look at a simple `select` query on the article table.
 The full definition of a `select` query can be found :ref:`here <data_select>`